maxshakh/paint-matcher/README.md

 - Share your stock via **⬇️ Export JSON** / **⬆️ Import JSON**.

 ### Tech
-One self-contained `index.html` — HTML, CSS and JavaScript, **no external dependencies** and an inline base64 favicon.
+One self-contained `index.html` — HTML, CSS and JavaScript, **no external dependencies**.
 Just open it in any modern browser.

 ---